April 30, 2020

-An MSFS graduate seminar of 16 students will spend a semester focused on the future of Afghanistan and the vital role that women’s leadership must play in building the foundations of peace.
-As part of their research, the students hold virtual sessions to interview officials on the margins of the Afghan Peace Talks and negotiations currently underway there and to meet with various Afghan women leaders and change-makers
+An MSFS graduate seminar of 16 students are spending a semester focused on the future of Afghanistan and the vital role that women’s leadership must play in building the foundations of peace.
+As part of their research, the students hold virtual sessions to interview officials on the margins of the Afghan Peace Talks and negotiations currently underway there and to meet with various Afghan women leaders and change-makers.

-Two Non-Governmental Organizations (NGO’s) led by Afghan women and focused on the protection and empowerment of Afghan women will serve as Clients to help guide the students’ research toward practical steps that can be implemented in the near term.
-These NGOs are Women for Afghan Women (WAW) and Women’s Activities and Social Services Association (WASSA).
+The students are writing these reports for two client organizations led by Afghan women and focused on the protection and empowerment of Afghan women.
+These NGOs, Women for Afghan Women (WAW) and Women’s Activities and Social Services Association (WASSA), will help guide the student's research toward practical steps that can be implemented in the near term.
 Representatives from WAW and WASSA who are currently working in provincial regions of Afghanistan will travel to Doha and participate in interviews and other project-related activities.

 Deliverables and Impact

 Women Forward International will host a virtual workshop with Georgetown University and the United Nations (UNITAR) where the students will present the results of their research along with their proposals for the future.
 The student report will be published by UNITAR and the presentation will be attended by special guest speakers including international dignitaries whose work is relevant to the Afghan peace process.